ehsanmqn/tsp-solver/README.md

 ## Message structure
 To effectively leverage the tsp-solver service for solving TVP, TSP, or TVPTW problems, it is necessary to adhere to a specific message structure.
 This involves sending the message to the RabbitMQ on the designated topic, namely TSP_INPUT_QUEUE.
 Following the problem's processing, the optimized result will be published on the TSP_OUTPUT_QUEUE.

-**NOTE:** In this project (due to it is a test), the distance matrix, and the time matrix calculate everytime a new message recieved.
+**NOTE:** In this project (since it is a test project), the distance matrix, and the time matrix calculate everytime a new message recieved.
 However, it's still more efficient to pre-compute all the distances between locations and store them in a matrix, rather than compute them at run time.
 Another alternative is to use the Google Maps Distance Matrix API to dynamically create a distance (or travel time) matrix for a routing problem.

 ### TSP message